EU-U.S. and Swiss-U.S. Privacy Shield Policy

 5. Liability in the Case of Onward Transfers

-When acting as a Controller, we also offer individuals who are covered by this Privacy Shield Policy the opportunity to opt out if we provide notice that we intend to use his or her EEA/EU/UK or Swiss Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or authorized by the individual in question.
+When acting as a Controller, we also offer individuals who are covered by this Privacy Shield Policy the opportunity to opt out if we provide notice that we intend to use his or her EEA/UK/Swiss Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or authorized by the individual in question.
 Individuals may opt out by sending an email to: email@example.com or firstname.lastname@example.org, depending on the entity with which you are interacting.
-If opting out, please provide, at a minimum, your name and identify your employer in order to assist us in verifying your identity, and please identify the uses or disclosures of EEA/EU/UK and Swiss Personal Data for which you are choosing to opt out.
+If opting out, please provide, at a minimum, your name and identify your employer in order to assist us in verifying your identity, and please identify the uses or disclosures of EEA/UK/Swiss Personal Data for which you are choosing to opt out.
 Note that opting out may affect our ability to provide our Services and impact our interactions with individuals.

-With regard to Sensitive Data, when we act as a Controller, we will obtain affirmative express consent (opt-in) if Sensitive Data is to be disclosed to a third party or is to be used for a purpose other than that for which it was originally collected or subsequently authorized by the individuals through the exercise of opt in choice, unless the EEA/EU/UK or Swiss Personal Data in question is subject to an exception contained in the Sensitive Data Supplemental Principle.
+With regard to Sensitive Data, when we act as a Controller, we will obtain affirmative express consent (opt-in) if Sensitive Data is to be disclosed to a third party or is to be used for a purpose other than that for which it was originally collected or subsequently authorized by the individuals through the exercise of opt in choice, unless the EEA/UK/Swiss Personal Data in question is subject to an exception contained in the Sensitive Data Supplemental Principle.

 In cases where we are acting as a Processor, we will assist the other party in complying with the Choice Principle.

-Please see Section III.A.2 of this Privacy Shield Policy for more information regarding our adherence to the Choice Principle and the Sensitive Data and Choice – Timing of Opt Out Supplemental Principles.
+Please see Section III.A.2 of this Privacy Shield Policy for more information regarding our adherence to the Choice Principle and the Sensitive Data and Choice – Timing of Opt Out Supplemental Principles

 C. Accountability for Onward Transfer

-We adhere to the Accountability for Onward Transfer Principle and the Obligatory Contracts for Onward Transfer Supplemental Principle.
+For Personal Data covered by the Privacy Shield Policy, we adhere to the Accountability for Onward Transfer Principle and the Obligatory Contracts for Onward Transfer Supplemental Principle.